Top South American Countries for Hiring Developers | Howdy.com

 Uruguay

 Uruguay is small but mighty.
 It has strong public education, solid English proficiency, and a reputation for stability.
 Montevideo leads the country’s tech scene.
 Salaries are 33 to 56% lower than in the US.
-Peru is on UTC−5, aligned with US EST much of the year.
+Uruguay is on UTC−3, aligned closely with US Eastern Time.

 Developer salaries in top South American countries compared